yudong-94/personal-website/projects/data viz/MakeOverMonday0305.md

 #### Insights
 * Generally speaking, policymakers interviewed in Senegal are the least willing to make an estimates on the measurements, while those in Colombia are the most willing to.
 Of course, as the sample size is small, this might not be the real case regarding the whole population;
-* In most cases, policymakers in Indonesia are the most confident - the percentage of policymakers stated that they knew the answer is the highest for Indonesia;
+* In most cases, policymakers in Indonesia aware most about these gender equality measurements, or to say, at least they are the most confident - the percentage of policymakers stated that they knew the answer is the highest for Indonesia;
 * Among all the measurements, 'share seats held by women' is the one estimated most accurately in all countries - as policymakers, the respondents are definitely more familiar with this measurement;
 * The most extreme estimate deviation case happened for estimating 'maternal mortality rate for women' by Kenya policymakers - there is an estimate deviated by over 1800% (the estimate is not even a reasonable number as a rate);
 * Policymakers stating 'I know the answer' not necessarily make a better estimate than those stating 'Not sure but can find'.
 They were just stating so...